sarmadadm/capstone/README.md

 A Data-Driven Exploration of Potholes in NYC with Predictive Modeling, Spatial Analysis, and Strategic Recommendations

 ## Introduction and Problem Statement
-In the bustling streets of New York City, where individuals spend an average of 2 hours daily navigating the vibrant urban landscape, the quality of their commuting experience is a critical factor.
-Imagine a scenario where this daily journey is marred by the presence of potholes, and unpredictable road hazards that not only pose a threat to vehicle safety but also significantly impact commute times.

-This data science project aims to tackle the issue head-on by leveraging advanced predictive modeling techniques to identify and forecast pothole locations across NYC.
-By analyzing historical data, weather patterns, road maintenance schedules, and other relevant factors, we seek to develop a robust predictive model that can anticipate the likelihood of pothole formation in different areas of the city.
-"The ultimate objective is to equip municipal authorities with real-time insights, enabling them to proactively address the issue by identifying and prioritizing potential pothole-prone areas in advance.
+In NYC's busy streets, where people spend 40 mins daily commuting, road quality is crucial.
+Picture this: daily journeys disrupted by potholes and unpredictable hazards, endangering safety and delaying commutes.
+This project is vital.
+No prior work in this area exists, and I aim to assist authorities in tackling this issue effectively.

+## Solution Proposal
+This project aims to predict zip codes of pothole locations across NYC using latitudes and longitudes leveraging machine learning classification problem solutions.
-through this project, we aim to contribute to the development of a smarter and more resilient urban transportation system in NYC, ultimately improving the quality of life for its residents and visitors.
+By analyzing historical data and road maintenance schedules, we'll develop a robust predictive model.
+Our objective is to provide real-time insights to municipal authorities, helping them proactively address pothole-prone areas.
+Ultimately, this initiative seeks to enhance NYC's urban transportation system and improve the quality of life for its residents and visitors.

 ## Impact
-The occurrence of potholes is a common challenge faced by both drivers and pedestrians alike, leading to not only potential vehicle damage but also contributing to traffic congestion and increased travel times.
-By efficiently managing potholes, the city can potentially save millions of dollars in repair costs and minimize the environmental impact associated with frequent road maintenance.
-The project's societal value lies in improving the overall quality of transportation infrastructure in NYC, positively impacting businesses, residents, and the environment.
+Potholes pose a common challenge for drivers and pedestrians, causing vehicle damage and traffic congestion.
+Efficient pothole management can save millions in repair costs and reduce environmental impact.
+This project aims to enhance NYC's transportation infrastructure, benefiting businesses, residents, and the environment.

  ## The methodology is divided into the following key steps:
 This is a high level overview of the methodology used in this project.